Robust Deep Network Learning of Nonlinear Regression Tasks by Parametric Leaky Exponential Linear Units (LELUs) and a Diffusion Metric: Results and Discussions

 The problem shows a fast change of behaviour along $param1$ and an even faster one with $param2$, which combine at one corner of the operational envelope of the motor.
 The behaviour with $param3$ shows as the ``thickness'' of the wireframe, and it changes with both other parameters and collapses at their lower borders.
 A nonlinear feature can also be observed approaching the maximum limits of the $param1$ range.

-The dataset is normalised so as to keep unitary mesh spacing in all dimensions to avoid cell skewness (which also favours the computation of the diffusion differentials), and kept in the positive range to support the more sensitive \af's.
-For the current study the trained data must exactly reproduce the noise-free training information \cite{mygpr}.
+The dataset is normalised so as to keep unitary mesh spacing in all dimensions to avoid cell skewness (which also favours the computation of the diffusion differentials), and kept in the positive range to support the more sensitive \afs.
+For the current study the trained data must exactly reproduce the noise-free training information \cite{bigarellaPreventionOverfittingMeshStructured2025}.
 A noiseless training is generally more challenging and is an additional reason for this choice in the current exercise.

 A numerical experiment with the implemented\footnote{Source files available in \url{http://github.com/ebiga/gpr_aniso_trials}} NN with combinations of depth $n = [6, 7, 8]$ and width $m = [80, 120, 240, 360]$ (fixed per layer) is executed.
 The model is trained for 9000 epochs with batch size 35.
 The learning rate is scheduled in the range $[1e-3, 1e-5]$ ($5e-4$ for the models with width $360$ and the $8 \times 240$ case) with factor 0.5, patience 250, and cooldown 50.
+ELU, SiLU, and LELU ($\beta=0.4$) are run with 4 seeds of He-Normal and 1 seed of Glorot-Uniform weight initialisers for the $7 \times 120$ and $8 \times 120$ cases, and the standard deviations are presented as error bars.
+Where applicable, experiments with L2 regularisation are also reported.

-Figure \ref{motor_scatter_losses} shows the MAE and diffusion metrics for the different model sizes (indexed by $m^n/1e12$ in the plots).
-The tendency to overfit shows as a lack of ``convergence'' of the MAE with the increase in the model size.
-For this complex problem the mean errors do not show large differences between the ``good'' and ``bad,'' so visual inspection is also necessary.
-Nonetheless, it can be seen that both metrics are lower with the LELU and are also more robust to model size.
-SiLU and Softplus do not present any favourable behaviour as partially seen with the canonical problems.
-The conclusions above are corroborated by the slice plots in Figs.\ \ref{motor_param2} and \ref{motor_param3}.
+Figure \ref{motor_scatter_losses} shows the MAE and diffusion metrics for the different model sizes and \afs.
+The tendency to lose generalisation shows as a lack of ``convergence'' of the losses with the increase in model size.
+For this complex problem the mean errors do not show large differences between the ``good'' and ``bad,'' so visual inspection guided by the results of the diffusion loss is necessary.

+In overall, similar behaviours as with the canonical problems are also observed in this case.
+In special, the most promising classical \afs SiLU and Softplus also present poor performance, consistent with the slice plots in Figs.\ \ref{motor_param2} and \ref{motor_param3}.
+LELU successfully achieves lower losses amongst the tested \afs and is also more robust to model size.
+As expected, the losses with different values of $\beta$ can be sensitive to model parameters.
+As an example, $\beta = 0.2$ presents better results for smaller models and loses performance with larger ones, whereas $\beta = 0.6$ presents the opposite trend.
+LELU with $\beta = 0.4$ presents almost iso-performance with model parameters, and the sensitivity (error bars) to initialisation is also the smallest.
+In all cases, the results are more promising than any other \af.